vmware-tanzu/pinniped/site/content/docs/background/architecture.md

 ![concierge-with-webhook-sequence-diagram](/docs/img/pinniped-concierge-sequence.svg)

-### Static Cluster Integration-- Supervisor and CLI
+### Static Cluster Integration -- Supervisor and CLI

 Users can authenticate with the help of the Supervisor, which will issue tokens that can be given directly to a Kubernetes API Server that has been configured with